inasafe/inasafe-doc/docs/source/user-docs/application-help/options.rst

   determine where keywords are stored for datasets where it is not possible to write them into a .keywords file.
 See :ref:`toolbar_keywords` in the
   |project_name| User-Manual for more information on the keywords system.
-* :guilabel:`Run analysis in separate thread (experimental)` : This option cause the analysis to be run in its own thread.

-.. warning:: It is not recommended to use the threaded implementation at this time.
-For this reason it is disabled by default.
+* :guilabel:`Enable developer mode`.
+With this option enabled, you can right click on the report area and use the webkit debug tools to debug the output. **This option is intended for advanced users only.**

 .. note:: Pressing :guilabel:`Cancel` at any time will close the options dialog and any changes made will **not** be applied.